 Author-Songwriter is another way of looking at the book posts and also includes the songs that he is credited as contributing to (with people like his friend Robbie Williams).

-He is also a VERY prolific writer on TV shows such as 8 Out of 10 Cats and 8 Out of 10 Cats Does Countdown.
-Posts on all of his credits can be seen under Writer, including details of other people’s shows (in the early 2000’s) that he submitted “additional material” for.
+He is also a VERY prolific writer on TV shows such as 8 Out of 10 Cats and 8 Out of 10 Cats Does Countdown, BFQ etc. Posts on all of his credits can be seen under Writer, including details of other people’s shows (in the early 2000’s) that he submitted “additional material” for, before getting his own shows.

 As already mentioned, he started writing on Substack (here) in October 2025.